-The college promotes a smoke-free environment, and smoking is permitted only in outdoor areas of the campus not within 25 feet of a building.
+Dickinson College promotes a smoke-free environment, and smoking and the use of electronic cigarettes is permitted only in outdoor areas of the campus not within 25 feet of a building.
 No smoking is allowed in any building on campus.
 This includes private offices, residence hall rooms and public buildings.
-Smoking is also prohibited in college vehicles.
-The success of this policy depends on the thoughtfulness, consideration and cooperation of smokers and nonsmokers.
+The use of electronic cigarettes is also prohibited in buildings on campus.
+The success of this policy depends upon the thoughtfulness, consideration, and cooperation of smokers and nonsmokers.
 In all cases, the right of nonsmokers to protect their health will take precedence over a smoker's desire to smoke.